Second Congo War: 1998–1999

 Despite the movement of the front lines, fighting continued throughout the country.
 Even as rebel forces advanced on Kinshasa, government forces continued to battle for control of towns in the east of the country.
 The Hutu militants with whom Kabila was co-operating were also a significant force in the east.
 Nevertheless, the fall of the capital and of Kabila, who had spent the previous weeks desperately seeking support from various African nations and Cuba, seemed increasingly certain.

 The rebel offensive was abruptly reversed as Kabila's diplomatic efforts bore fruit.
 The first African countries to respond to Kabila's request for help were fellow members of the Southern African Development Community (SADC).
 While officially the SADC members are bound to a mutual defence treaty in the case of outside aggression, many member nations took a neutral stance to the conflict.
 However, the governments of Namibia, Zimbabwe and Angola supported the Kabila government after a meeting in Harare, Zimbabwe, on 19 August.
 Two more nations joined the conflict for Kabila in the following weeks: Chad and Sudan.

-A multisided war thus began.
+A multisided war began.
 In September 1998, Zimbabwean forces flown into Kinshasa held off a rebel advance that reached the outskirts of the capital, while Angolan units attacked northward from its borders and eastward from the Angolan territory of Cabinda, against the besieging rebel forces.
 This intervention by various nations saved the Kabila government and pushed the rebel front lines away from the capital.
 However, it was unable to defeat the rebel forces, and the advance threatened to escalate into direct conflict with the national armies of Uganda and Rwanda.

 In November 1998 a new Ugandan-backed rebel group, the Movement for the Liberation of Congo, was reported in the north of the country.
 On 6 November Rwandan President Paul Kagame admitted for the first time that Rwandan forces were assisting the RCD rebels for security reasons, apparently after a request by Nelson Mandela to advance peace talks.
 On 18 January 1999, Rwanda, Uganda, Angola, Namibia and Zimbabwe agreed on a ceasefire at a summit at Windhoek, Namibia but the RCD was not invited.
 Fighting thus continued.

 Outside of Africa, most states remained neutral, but urged an end to the violence.